Snapdragon family (Scrophulariaceae)

 Cultivation: The preference is full or partial sun, and moist to average conditions.
 Growth is best in rich loamy soil, although some sand or clay is tolerated.
 The leaves may turn yellowish green in bright sunlight or during a drought, otherwise they normally appear healthy and are not often bothered by disease.
 This plant has a tendency to flop over on slopes.

-Range & Habitat: Culver's Root occurs throughout Illinois, except a few south-central counties (see Distribution Map).
+Range & Habitat: The native Culver's Root occurs throughout Illinois, except a few south-central counties (see Distribution Map).
 Although widely distributed, it is only occasionally seen.
 Culver's root occurs in moist to mesic black soil prairies, sand prairies, openings and edges of woodlands, thickets, savannas, and swampy meadows along rivers and ditches.
 This plant is not often seen in highly disturbed habitats.

 Faunal Associations: The most common visitors to the flowers are long-tongued and short-tongued bees, which collect pollen or suck nectar.
 This includes honeybees, bumblebees, Mason bees, Green Metallic bees, Masked bees, and others.
 Other kinds of insect visitors include Sphecid wasps, butterflies, moths, and Syrphid flies.
 The latter include species that feed on pollen only and are non-pollinating.
 Culver's Root doesn't appear to be bothered by leaf-chewing insects or mammalian herbivores to the same extent as other plants.
 The seeds are too tiny to be of much interest to birds.